upsiflu/zine-store/README.md

 # Zine-Store

-**Scope: Implementing a provisory firestore backend to prototype the [zine, an app for creating and infinite collages of editable hypertext blocks](https://github.com/upsiflu/zine).** In the long run, _the firestore will be replaced by a p2p backend_.
-Check [nextgraph](http://nextgraph.org/) and [P2PKB](https://drive.allmende.io/code/#/3/code/view/0082f96ab016f40545f0ed9dd31169e6/) for an emerging solution from TG, Nico and Jon.
+**Implementing a provisory firestore backend to prototype the [zine, an app for creating and infinite collages of editable hypertext blocks](https://github.com/upsiflu/zine).** Very soon, _the firestore will be replaced by a p2p backend_.
+Check [P2PKB](https://drive.allmende.io/code/#/3/code/view/0082f96ab016f40545f0ed9dd31169e6/) for a backen'd primer.

+**And check out [our DESIGN document](./DESIGN.md) for context, applications, and scope!**

 <section style="background:rgba(0,180,160,.3); padding: 1.5rem 1em; margin: 2rem -1em;">